Canarian nationalism: Beginnings of organized nationalism

+Flag proposed by Antonio Cubillo to be the flag of an independent Canary Islands.

 During the dictatorship

 Francoism fiercely oppressed any kind of regional nationalism in Spain and its colonies.
 However, the 1960s were years known for the activism of various groups.
 In 1959 the movement Canarias Libre acquired some notoriety, and in 1964, Antonio Cubillo founded the MPAIAC (Movement for the Self-determination and Independence of the Canarian Archipelago).
 The MPAIAC created the flag of the seven green stars that is accepted by the nationalist movement as a whole today.

 During the last days of Francoism the DAC (Destacamentos Armados Canarios) and the FAG (Fuerzas Armadas Guanches), movements attached to Canarian nationalism, committed terrorist acts.
 Although the movements had initially attracted sympathies, the violent terror actions and the "armed struggle" spearheaded by Cubillo's MPAIAC brought about a general rejection among local Canarios.

 One of the factors leading to the 1977 Tenerife airport disaster, the most deadly accident in aviation history, was a bomb exploded by Canarian separatists in Gran Canaria Airport.